 If your blood sugar is very low, you could pass out and need emergency medical help.
 For this reason you should always carry a card or wear a bracelet or necklace that lets people know that you’re diabetic.
 This will help you get the proper treatment right away.

 - Rapid heart rate

 If you feel like you have low blood sugar but you are not able to check your blood sugar, you should eat your glucose tablets or drink some soda/juice just to be safe, then check your blood sugar as soon as you can.
 It’s important to treat low blood sugar right away.

 Although diabetes never goes away, many people with Type 1 diabetes experience a “honeymoon period” soon after they find out they have the disease.
 During this time, which typically lasts between a few months and a year, a person many need little insulin to have normal blood-glucose levels.
 This is because their body is still making some insulin.
 As the diabetes progresses, the person will slowly make less insulin until their body stops making it altogether.
 At this point they’ll need to rely on regular doses of insulin.

 Diabetes is serious because it never goes away and because you must take proper care of yourself to stay healthy.
 However, that doesn’t mean you can’t live a normal life!
 People with diabetes can do almost anything that people without diabetes can do.
 You just need to take special care with your diet, exercise, and medication in a way that other people your age might not need to.

-The longer you have diabetes, the higher your risk for certain problems like heart disease, poor vision, kidney disease, and circulatory problems.
-The better you keep your blood sugar under control, the better chance you have of delaying or preventing these problems when you're older.
+The longer you have diabetes, the higher your risk for certain problems such as heart disease, poor vision, kidney disease, and circulatory problems.
+The better you keep your blood sugar under control, the better chance you have of delaying or preventing these problems when you’re older.